In this guide I show to remove and replace the cooling fan in a Dell Latitude D600 laptop.

 Disconnect the video cable connector from the motherboard.

-Remove and replace the LCD assembly.
+Remove the LCD assembly.

 Remove three screws securing the top cover.